scy/autosnap/README.md

 # autosnap: automatically take pictures of yourself
 This is a self-documentation, post-privacy, psychology and art project by [@scy][twitter].

-The code here contains the scripts and tools I use to let several of my devices (laptops, mobile phones, tablets) shoot photos of myself in regular intervals.
-These photos are then uploaded to The Cloud™.
+The code here contains the scripts and tools I used to let several of my devices (laptops, mobile phones, tablets) shoot photos of myself in regular intervals.
+These photos were then uploaded to The Cloud™.

 I held a (German) talk about the project and its psychological implications at the #spack1 in 2012: [Le panoptique, c’est moi][lpcm].
 The recordings are not yet available, but [my presentation notes][lpcm-notes] are.